Ciclosporin: Mechanism of action

 Ciclosporin's main effect is to lower the activity of T-cells; it does so by inhibiting calcineurin in the calcineurin–phosphatase pathway and preventing the mitochondrial permeability transition pore from opening.
 Ciclosporin binds to the cytosolic protein cyclophilin (immunophilin) of lymphocytes, especially of T cells.
 This cyclosporin—cyclophilin complex inhibits calcineurin, which is normally responsible for activating the transcription of interleukin 2.
 In T-cells, activation of the T-cell receptor normally increases intracellular calcium, which acts via calmodulin to activate calcineurin.
 Calcineurin then dephosphorylates the transcription factor NF-AT (nuclear factor of activated T-cells), which moves to the T-cell nucleus and increases the transcription of genes for IL-2 and related cytokines.
 Ciclosporin, by preventing the dephosphorylation of NF-AT, leads to reduced effector T-cell function; it does not affect cytostatic activity.

 Ciclosporin also binds to the cyclophilin D protein that constitutes part of the mitochondrial permeability transition pore (MPTP), thus preventing MPTP opening.
 The MPTP is found in the mitochondrial membrane of cardiac muscle cells.
 MPTP opening signifies a sudden change in the inner mitochondrial membrane permeability, allowing protons and other ions and solutes of a size up to ~1.5 kDa to go through the inner membrane.
 This change of permeability is considered a cellular catastrophe, leading to cell death.
 However, brief mitochondrial permeability transition pore openings play an essential physiological role in maintaining healthy mitochondrial homeostasis.

 Ciclosporin can induce a remission of proteinuria caused by such diseases as MCD and FSGS.
 Ciclosporin blocks the calcineurin-mediated dephosphorylation of synaptopodin, a regulator of Rho GTPases in podocytes, thereby preserving the phosphorylation-dependent synaptopodin-14-3-3 beta interaction.
 Preservation of this interaction, in turn, protects synaptopodin from cathepsin L-mediated degradation.
 Altogether, the antiproteinuric effect of Ciclosporin results, at least in part, from the maintenance of synaptopodin protein abundance in podocytes, which, in turn, is sufficient to maintain the integrity of the glomerular filtration barrier and to safeguard against proteinuria.

 Pharmacokinetics

-Ciclosporin is a cyclic peptide of 11 amino acids with notable molecular weight (1,202 Da)—achieves oral bioavailability up to ~30% due to its N-methylated cyclic structure, which confers both metabolic stability and a pronounced chameleonic properties.
-It contains a single D-amino acid, which is rarely encountered in nature.
+Ciclosporin is a cyclic peptide composed of 11 amino acids.
+It has an unusually high molecular weight (1,202 Da) for an oral medication, but still achieves a bioavailability of up to ~30% due to its N-methylated cyclic structure, which confers both metabolic stability and a pronounced chameleonic properties, which allow it to pass through membranes such as those of the intestinal epithelium.
+It contains a single D-amino acid (D-alanine), which is rarely encountered in nature.
 Unlike most peptides, ciclosporin is not synthesized by ribosomes.

 Ciclosporin is highly metabolized by the CYP3A4 enzyme in humans and animals after ingestion.
 The metabolites, which include cyclosporin B, C, D, E, H, and L, have less than 10% of ciclosporin's immunosuppressant activity and are associated with higher kidney toxicity.